Akash (missile): System

 There are a number of possibilities for deploying Akash weapon system in autonomous mode and in group mode for neutralizing the threat profiles with defined multi-target engagement scenarios.
 In the Group mode we can have number of configurations to defend vulnerable areas depending upon nature and expected threat pattern, characteristics of threat.
 Similarly, multiple batteries in autonomous mode can be deployed to defend vulnerable areas/points.
 In a Group formation, the four Batteries can be deployed in various geometric formations, as suited to the vulnerable area being protected and the extent desired to be sanitized from enemy air threat.
-In a box deployment pattern, an Akash group can defend an area of 62 km x 62 km.
-In a linear array configuration, it covers an area of 98 km x 44 km.
-Trapezoidal configuration gives defense to the largest area as compared to any other pattern of deployment covering an area of size 5,000 square km.
+In a box deployment pattern, an Akash group can defend an area of 62 km × 62 km.
+In a linear array configuration, it covers an area of 98 km × 44 km.
+Trapezoidal configuration gives defense to the largest area as compared to any other pattern of deployment covering an area of size 5,000 km2.

 Each Akash battery can engage up to four targets simultaneously with 24 ready to fire missiles.
 Each battery has four launchers with three missiles, while each Rajendra able to guide eight missiles in total, with a maximum of two missiles per target.
 Up to a maximum of four targets can be engaged simultaneously by a typical battery with a single Rajendra if one (or two) missile is allotted per target.
 A single Akash missile has an 88% probability of kill.
 Two missiles can be fired, five seconds apart, to raise the probability of Kill to 98.5%.
 Communications between the various vehicles are a combination of wireless and wired links.
 The entire system is designed to be set up quickly and to be highly mobile for high survivability.
 The Akash system can be deployed by rail, road or air.

+The Akash SAM has been interfaced with both the Akashteer and the Integrated Air Command and Control System.